Outreach

 For more information on GHM, visit their website.

 “God’s work.
 Our hands.”
 Sunday is an opportunity to celebrate who we are as the Evangelical Lutheran Church in America (ELCA) — one church, freed in Christ to serve and love our neighbor.
-Held the fourth Sunday in September, it is a day to gather and participate in service opportunities in our community.
+We focus the fourth Sunday in September for, “God’s work.
+Our hands”.
+This Sunday is a day to gather and participate in service opportunities in our community.

 Past activities include making sandwiches for the homeless, rolling bandages, tying fleece blankets, assembling birthday kits, serving ice cream sundaes at local care facilities, and many more.
 It is an opportunity for all ages to come together and use their hands to do God’s work.